incordai/watchman/README.md

 **It has to require nothing of you.** A memory tool with a "save this" button is a memory tool that ends up empty, because the moment worth saving is never the moment you think to press it.
 Watchman captures through editor hooks, so the record is complete whether or not anyone was paying attention.
 Everything downstream — indexing, the code graph, the auditor, peer sync — is background work on a schedule.
 The correct amount of ongoing effort is zero, and that is what this costs.

 **It has to be there tomorrow.** Hosted memory is a dependency with a pricing page and a shutdown notice.
-Watchman is a binary on your disk and a single redb file.
+The memory engine is an executable on your disk and a single redb file.
 There is no version of "the vendor changed direction" that takes your history away.

 **It has to cost nothing at the margin.** Recall runs against a local 256-dimensional index.
 You are not billed to remember.
 That single fact changes behaviour: teams that pay per query learn to query less, and a memory nobody searches is not a memory.